AD: Enjoy fast servicing and service voucher rewards at USJ Honda Express Service & Mini BP Centre - paultan.org

 Rest assured that you will be guided through the entire insurance claim process from document submission right on through to the repair of your vehicle, with trained experts in collision repair on hand to ensure your Honda is returned to you in its best state.

-As part of a special year-end promotion, from November 1 until December 31, 2021, USJ Honda Express Service & Mini BP Centre is rewarding customers with RM50 service vouchers* for every RM350 spent at the service centre, or every RM500 cash job done at the body and paint centre.
+As part of a special year-end promotion, from November 1 until December 31, 2021, USJ Car Express is rewarding customers with RM50 service vouchers* for every RM350 spent at the service centre, or every RM500 cash job done at the body and paint centre.
+This promotion is applicable for new customers of USJ Car Express.

-That’s not all, as new Honda owners who have been vaccinated will also get to enjoy a RM250 service voucher.
+That’s not all, as customers who have been vaccinated and purchase a new Honda from USJ Car Express will also get to enjoy a complimentary RM250 service voucher.
 If you plan to purchase a new Honda and want to receive this reward, head on over to the USJ Honda 4S Centre showroom.

 *Voucher is valid for six months.
 Voucher redemption is not applicable for spare part purchase.